jmylchreest/kagimcp-zed/crates/kagiapi/README.md

 # KagiAPI

-A Rust client library for Kagi's Search and Universal Summarizer APIs.
+A Rust client library for Kagi's Search, Enrich, FastGPT and Universal Summarizer APIs.

+# kagi-mcp-server

+A Rust MCP application leveraging the KagiAPI library exposing tools for each API.

+# Zed MCP extension

+An extension for the Zed IDE that plugs the Kagi MCP server directly into the Zed IDE.

 ## Features